Mission Hill, Boston: Green space

 There are a few large parks in Mission Hill for walking or sitting.

-One is called Kevin W. Fitzgerald Park.
-Formerly named Puddingstone Park because of the local rock sources, the park includes lawn space and asphalt walkways for people to walk on.
+One is known as Kevin W. Fitzgerald Park, formerly named Puddingstone Park because of the local rock sources, the park includes lawn space and asphalt walkways.
 The walkway is lined with benches for people to rest and enjoy the various views such as Lower Roxbury, the Fenway, and Back Bay.
 This park was previously one of the five quarries in Boston.
 This park was known as the Harvard Quarry.
 The operation of the quarry was ceased around 1910 and this left a 65-foot-high quarry wall.
 In the 1990s, the open space planning committee worked on preserving public access to the quarry.
 The community and the developer decided together that the walls of the old quarry would be preserved and they would create a new 6-acre open space for the community at the top of the puddingstone bowl.
 Harvard Quarry Urban Wild was then named Puddingstone Park.
 In November 2006, the park was renamed Kevin Fitzgerald Park in honor of the former Massachusetts State Representative.
 Most of the land is already being developed on for more housing and institutional purposes.
 Only 6.2 acres of land are protected for preservation of public access.

 McLaughlin Park is another park located in Mission Hill.
-An article posted in the Mission Hill Gazette on April 3 talked about the park being renovated on a $430,000 budget.
-A direct quote taken from the article states the plan for the renovations, "The City presented a plan for the renovation in September that would lay a loop path around the upper terrace; build an overlook area along the southeastern portion of the terrace; repair Ben's Tower; add a new set of stairs from the upper terrace to the lower terrace; and address other maintenance issues."
-Ben's tower is a memorial for a child named Ben who was from Mission Hill and enjoyed playing in the McLaughlin Park.
-Ben died of cancer.
+The park was renovated with a $430,000 budget in 2015, providing various upgrades such as new paths, overlooks, and reparations to the Ben's tower monument.
+This tower is to honor a child who once enjoyed playing in the park, but passed from cancer.

-The Butterfly Garden located on the Back of The Hill is another lovely gated garden, smaller in size.
+The Butterfly Garden located on the Back of The Hill is another gated garden, smaller in size.

-Visual appearance

-Historically, Mission Hill Main Streets, a neighborhood affiliation of Boston Main Streets, has worked to neaten and improve the 'main streets' where small businesses operate.
-Business operators with cashflow restraints can apply for business mentoring, and loans and/or grants for awnings and structural improvements.

-The Community Alliance of Mission Hill, is an unincorporated network of neighbors, largely property owners, who have combined to review trends and developments in Mission Hill, specifically zoning and building requests.
-The Mission Hill Beautification Task Force (MHB Task Force) is a CAMH sub-network focused upon cleanup and preservation, beautification, and public outreach and education and concerning well-being and the quality of life in Mission Hill.